biolink/kgx/docs/reference/transformer.md

 ## Inspecting the Knowledge Data Flow

 Note that `transform` operation accepts an optional inspect _Callable_ argument which injects node/edge data stream inspection into the `Transform.process` operation of `Transform.transform` operations.
-See the unit  test module [test_transformer.py](../../tests/integration/test_transform.py) for an example of usage of this callable argument.
+See the unit  test module in the KGX project [tests/integration/test_transform.py](https://github.com/biolink/kgx/blob/master/tests/integration/test_transform.py) for an example of usage of this callable argument.

 This feature, when coupled with the `--stream` and a 'null' Transformer Sink  (i.e. `output_args = {'format': 'null'}'`), allows "just-in-time" processing of the nodes and edges of huge graphs without incurring a large in-memory footprint.